timothyb0912/blog/_posts/2022-11-30-Time-Budgets.md

 [creation process](https://timothyb0912.github.io/blog/practice/2022/07/31/Digestion-before-expression.html).
 Below, the subgraph of our blog's map of contents shows this link visually.

+%% Add subgraph of the blog's map of contents %%

 In the future, we'll hopefully come to generate many streaks of successfully living out our amazing weeks.